deity-io/falcon-platform-docs/docs/platform/cache/overview.md

 ## Overview

-Caching occurs in a few different forms with Falcon Platform.
-You have asset caches via the browser and a service worker, and data caches handled by Falcon Server (GraphQL).
+Caching occurs in a few different forms with DEITY Platform.
+You have asset caches via the browser and a service worker, and data caches handled by DEITY Middleware (GraphQL).

-## Falcon Client
+## DEITY PWA Frontend

 Webpack generates unique chunk names during each build.
 These chunks are set to have a cache lifetime of 1 year.
 This means the a users will get a new version of your code each time you deploy new changes (run the build script).
 See our [code splitting](/docs/platform/client/code-splitting) guide for more information.